YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. note::
    Change the instance file or the journal pool only on explicit instructions from YottaDB.

+.. _mupip-replic-show:

 ^^^^^
 -show
 ^^^^^

 The SHOW qualifier serves two purposes.
-When used with -editinstance, it displays the content of the replication instance file.
-When used with -jnlpool, it displays the content of the journal pool.
+When used with -editinstance, it displays the content of the replication instance file (instance file header, source server slots and history records).
+When used with -jnlpool, it displays the contents of the journal pool (journal pool control structure, instance file header, source server slots and detailed source server structure contents).

 ^^^^^^^^^^^^^^^
 -[no]qdbrundown